zalando/postgres-operator/docs/user.md

     timestamp: "2017-12-19T12:40:33+01:00"
 ```

-Here `cluster` is a name of a target cluster that is going to be cloned.
-If
+Here `cluster` is a name of a source cluster that is going to be cloned.
+A new
-`timestamp` is not empty, then a new cluster will be cloned from an S3 bucket,
+cluster will be cloned from an S3, using the latest backup before the
-that was created by operator,
-using the latest backup before the `timestamp`.
-In this case `uid` field is
+`timestamp`.
+In this case, `uid` field is also mandatory - operator will use it
-also mandatory - operator will use it to find an S3 bucket.
-You can find this
+to find a correct key inside an S3 bucket.
+You can find this field from
-field from metadata of a target cluster:
+metadata of a source cluster:

 ```yaml
 apiVersion: acid.zalan.do/v1